openwhyd/openwhyd/README.md

 Developers, feel free to clone this repo and make it run on your own machine! 💪

+You just need Docker, `docker-compose` and `git` installed on your computer.
+Node.js, `npm` and MongoDB will be automatically downloaded and installed in the Docker containers when you run `docker-compose up`.

 You'll find **setup and usage instructions** in [INSTALL.md](docs/INSTALL.md).

+If you want to deploy Openwhyd to a server, you can follow our guide: [How to deploy on DigitalOcean](docs/howto-deploy-on-digitalocean.md).

 ## Support Openwhyd